clockworksoul/today-i-learned/bash/pipefail.md

 _Source: [[1]](https://vaneyckt.io/posts/safer_bash_scripts_with_set_euxo_pipefail/)_

-Often times developers go about writing bash scripts the same as writing code in a higher-level language.
-This is a big mistake as higher-level languages offer safeguards that are not present in bash scripts by default.
-For example, a Ruby script will throw an error when trying to read from an uninitialized variable, whereas a bash script won’t.
-In this article, we’ll look at how we can improve on this.

 The bash shell comes with several builtin commands for modifying the behavior of the shell itself.
 We are particularly interested in the `set` builtin, as this command has several options that will help us write safer scripts.
 I hope to convince you that it’s a really good idea to add `set -euxo pipefail` to the beginning of all your future bash scripts.

 ## `set -e`